 - Pre-make meals and snacks in single-serving containers.

-- Barricade kitchen to keep toddler on an easily washable surface.
+- Barricade the kitchen (or other room without carpet) to keep toddler on an easily washable surface.

 - Separate out washable toys

 - Clear social calendar, not hard to do in a one-car family.

 - Make plenty of All Purpose Cleaner for accidents.

 Day one of potty training felt a little like a police stakeout.
 You sit and watch intently for hours and nothing happens.